ethersphere/swap-swear-and-swindle/README.md

 #### Cheques

-The owner can issue cheques.
+The issuer can issue cheques.
 Those are a signed piece of data containing the swap address, a beneficiary, and a cumulative amount.
 If the beneficiary wishes to cash the cheque it needs to be sent to the contract using the `cashChequeBeneficiary` function.
 Alternatively anyone else can also cash the cheque using `cashCheque` provided they have a signature from the beneficiary.
 In that case they might also get a portion of the payout as a fee.
 If there is not enough liquid balance in the contract part of the cheque might bounce (whether the full cheque was paid out should be verified through the `ChequeCashed` event).
 Later the beneficiary can try cashing again to get the remaining amount.

 #### Hard Deposit

-The owner can lock a certain amount of the balance to a specific beneficiary (`increaseHardDeposit`) to give some solvency guarantees.
+The issuer can lock a certain amount of the balance to a specific beneficiary (`increaseHardDeposit`) to give solvency guarantees up to the amount of the hard deposit.
 Decreasing a hard deposit is a two step process: First it needs to be prepared (`prepareDecreaseHardDeposit`) to start a security delay, which the beneficiary can use to cash the outstanding cheques.
 Afterwards the deposit can be decreased (`decreaseHardDeposit`).
-The balance not covered by hard deposits can be withdrawn by the owner at any time.
+The balance not covered by hard deposits can be withdrawn by the issuer at any time.

 ### Data Formats